 Hiring insights · May 4, 2026 · 5 min read

-Why East Texas dental offices hire PDA graduates faster
+Why East Texas dental offices value PDA graduates

-The answers were remarkably consistent.
-Here's what we heard.
+The themes are remarkably consistent.
+Here's what we hear most often.

 1. They already know the software

-Every single office mentioned this.
-The new hire who can sit down at Dentrix or EagleSoft and immediately post a procedure, look up an insurance benefit, or schedule an appointment is worth their weight in gold.
+This comes up constantly.
+The new hire who can sit down at practice-management software and immediately post a procedure, look up an insurance benefit, or schedule an appointment is a huge asset to a busy office.

 The new hire who can't is essentially unbillable for the first 4–6 weeks while someone trains them.
 In a small office, that's a real cost.